 , now in the Tate Gallery which escapes more than usual from the Burne-Jones lethargy, which though very natural and expressive in Burne-Jones himself, seems to be a mere artistic device in Waterhouse.
 But he was at any rate, quite free from that theatricality which is the common vice of academic and subject painters.
 He painted always like a scholar and a gentleman, though not like a great artist.COMMENT

 Waterhouse was yet another unhappy artist who had lived into the time of modernism in the early twentieth century, when in the art world the untalented became the fashionable, something, alas, still happening today.
 Thus newly dead Victorian artists were the subject of further attack in their obituaries.
 One wonders just what this reviewer would think were he alive today to see the high prices, critical praise, and popularity of the art of John William Waterhouse.
-On a more general point I have noticed whilst researching these obituaries, that it was felt to be intrusive to say virtually anything about the character of the deceased artist, surely one of the main purposes of any obituary.
+On a more general point that it was felt to be intrusive to say virtually anything about the character of the deceased artist, surely one of the main purposes of any obituary.

 Source: Victorian Art in Britain